lluissm/black-modern-vscode/README.md

 Black modern is a vscode theme based on the default Dark Modern.

 The main UI changes are:
-- Black window background
+- Black window background.
-- Slightly different editor background
+- Slightly different editor background.
-- Modified accent color
+- Modified accent color.

 The editor changes are:
 - Modified comments from green to gray.